catssister/Repository/README.md

 # Spooky Ball Robot <v.1.0.0>

    The project we just to created for this term is a little and quite a spotty ball robot.
 It has been done was means wit have something called popular and some intelligent interaction technology.
 Spooky ball robot is a great way to make someone was not want to go, or he needs some activity to prove their body.
-This kind of robot has a very Compact structure, it uses the led screen to show the information, and he has some transport unit to let it move around.
+This kind of robot has a very Compact structure, he has some transport unit to let it move around.
 It also has a signals and system to catch the signal.

    The main idea for the robot is to use a fell motor to touch the wall and make the ball to move.
-Also in the ball, we have the Graphics sensor control system to receive the signal to make sure when the robot was running it does not dump over.
-All the message will send to the Arduino chip when something wrong he Arduino will send a signal to a piezo speaker to produce a noise.
-Just like a  smoke alarm in your kitchen, it tells the user you may hit against some were.
+Also in the ball, we have the motor sensor control system to receive the signal to make sure when the robot was running it does not dump over.
+All the message will send to the Arduino chip to dispose.
+You can use the remoter to control the robot was to play a sound for you or go which direction you want.

 ![alt text][pic1]